juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <a href="microservices_restful_ec2/users/source_code/controllers/getUserById.go" target="_blank">microservices_restful_ec2/users/source_code/controllers/getUserById.go</a>

 <a href="microservices_restful_ec2/users/source_code/controllers/updateUserById.go" target="_blank">microservices_restful_ec2/users/source_code/controllers/updateUserById.go</a>

+Within each operation, we implement a call to a Go Routine that returns 2 channels.

 One channel is used to return a successful response, for example, a user successfully created in the database.